ckelner/datadog-java-apm-containers/README.md

 # ibm-java-apm-containers
-Repo for testing/helping Datadog customer's get started with OpenJ9 Java APM using Containers
+Repo for testing/helping Datadog customer's get started with OpenJ9 Java APM using Containers.

+_*Note: THIS IS NOT MEANT TO BE A DISTRIBUTED TRACING EXAMPLE, SIMPLY HOW TO GET STARTED WITH DATADOG APM WITH JAVA AND DOCKER*_

 # Objectives
 - Get a sample Java application, running in a container using [IBM's JVM (OpenJ9)](https://en.wikipedia.org/wiki/OpenJ9), running and reporting Java APM metrics to Datadog.